 Post Office Time Deposit (POTD) is more suitable for those individuals who are highly conservative about the safety and risk involved in fixed deposits.
 At times, post office time deposits provide higher interest rates than bank fixed deposits.
 Post office time deposit scheme is one of the savings account schemes offered by the post offices to the general public.
 It provides the option to the account holder to invest their extra and surplus money to the post offices at higher interest rates.
 The Government of India backs the scheme.
 Thus, the capital in the POTD is wholly protected.
 The POTD is not inflation-protected.
 This means that the returns from these post office deposit money are affected by inflation rates.

-Post office recurring deposit has some investment conditions.
+Post office recurring deposit has some investment conditions:

-The minimum amount required to be deposited to the post office to open this account is Rs.200.
+- The minimum amount required to be deposited to the post office to open this account is Rs.200.

-There is no such limit on the maximum amount that can be deposited.
+- There is no such limit on the maximum amount that can be deposited.
 But the amount must be in multiples of Rs.
 200.

 The government sets the interest rate of POTD at the start of each quarter in a financial year.
 Interest is payable annually but is calculated quarterly.
-If one doesn’t wish to withdraw the annual interest, they can instruct the post office to re-direct it into the post office savings account or a 5-year recurring deposit account.
+If one doesn’t wish to withdraw the annual interest, they can instruct the post office to re-direct it into the savings account or a 5-year recurring deposit account.

 There are 2 conditions –